Seydou Keïta: Biography

 Keïta was born in 1921 in Bamako, Mali, although the exact date is unknown.
 He was the oldest in a family of five children.
 His father Bâ Tièkòró and his uncle Tièmòkò were furniture makers.
 Keïta developed an interest in photography when his uncle gave him a Kodak Brownie with a film with eight shots in 1935, after returning from a trip to Senegal.
-In the beginning Keïta worked as both a carpenter and photographer, taking first portraits of his family and friends, later of people in the neighborhood.
+In the beginning, Keïta worked as both a carpenter and photographer, taking first portraits of his family and friends, later of people in the neighborhood.
 He learned photography and how to develop from Pierre Garnier, a French photographic supply store owner, and from Mountaga Traoré, his mentor.
 In 1948 he set up his first studio in the family house in Bamako-Koura behind the main prison.

 After acquiring studio space and a dark room, Keïta began shooting portraits of clients, and he eventually garnered a reputation for his style in both his photos and the way in which he shot his subjects.
 In an interview with art curator André Magnin, Keïta describes his process and says that he showed his clients examples of previous portraits he had done, allowed them to pick a pose that they would like, and then he says "I suggested a position that was better suited for them, and in effect, I determined the good position.
 I was never wrong".
 Another aspect of Keïta's style that led to his popularity as a portrait photographer was the "innovative use of props and backdrops" in all his photos.
 He would often use backdrops that had stark patterns.
-Many people cite how well these backgrounds specifically went with his female subject’s clothes but Keïta has often described this as being coincidence.
+Many people cite how well these backgrounds specifically went with his female subject’s clothes but Keïta has often described this as being a coincidence.
 Keïta was highly sought after by his clients not only for his signature style, but the culture and elegance that a photo of themselves stamped with the words "Photo SEYDOU KEÏTA" represented.

 Keïta did not record the identity of thousands of Malians that passed through his studio.
 Since 1948, he had meticulously preserved all his negatives which he estimated ranged from 7,000 to 30,000.
 His archives were categorized by broad types (e.g. couples, groups, and single full-figures) then subcategorized by date.
 Every few years, Keïta would renew his studio props, which would later help establish the chronology of his work.
 He wanted to portray Mali's memories and traditions stating that, he wanted "to take pictures of our rural people during harvest time, and the ritual ceremonies that go about then.
 That is where the essence of Mali comes out."
 Elizabeth Bigham, a scholar at Columbia University, describes how the period shaped his art, saying that, "his studio was born during the immense economic and demographic boom that swept Bamako in the years after World War II."